 I choose to use coconut oil when making play dough as I find it less drying on my kids’ sensitive skin (and my skin when making it!).
 It also makes the play dough smell great!
-If you don’t have any coconut oil to hand though, vegetable oil or even baby oil works well too.
+If you don’t have any coconut oil to hand though, vegetable oil or even baby oil can be a substitute.

 Shop for Play dough essentials on Amazon

 - Combine the flour, salt, cream of tartar and coconut oil in a bowl.